mtgjson/mtgjson-website/docs/mtggraphql/index.md

 ---
-{
-  'title': 'MTGGraphQL',
-  'meta':
-    [
-      {
-        'property': 'og:title',
-        'content': 'MTGGraphQL'
-      },
-      {
-        'name': 'description',
+title: MTGGraphQL
+head:
+  - - meta
+    - property: og:title
+      content: MTGGraphQL
+  - - meta
+    - name: description
-        'content': 'MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
-The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service.', },
+      content: MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
+The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service.
-      {
-        'property': 'og:description',
+  - - meta
+    - property: og:description
-        'content': 'MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
-The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service.', },
+      content: MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
+The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service.
+  - - meta
+    - name: keywords
-      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, graphql, mtggraphql' }, ],
+      content: mtg, magic the gathering, mtgjson, json, graphql, mtggraphql
-}
 ---

 # MTGGraphQL